 All annual team meetings will continue to take place throughout this school year.
 GCPS will continue to provide families with the option to attend meetings in-person, virtually, and by phone.
-For meetings taking place in person, GCPS will ensure a meeting space that allows for social distancing measures to be in place.
 In addition, GCPS will be offering hybrid meetings in which some participants are in person and some participants join virtually.
 The determination for how the meeting will take place will always be in collaboration with our families.
 This applies to IFSP, IEP, and 504 plan meetings.